-Fellows practice in our state-of- the art Center for Hyperbaric Medicine, which opened in 2012.
-Fellows train in our custom-designed Fink multiplace chamber.
+Fellows practice in our state-of-the-art Center for Hyperbaric Medicine, which opened in 2012 and contains our custom-designed Fink multi-place chamber.
 All three independently controlled locks are equipped for critical care and research, utilizing the latest systems and technology.
 Fellows work hands-on with patients, providing wound care and managing critically ill patients as they undergo hyperbaric therapy.

-Fellows have the opportunity to participate in multiple conferences and educational experiences including the NOAA dive medicine course in Seattle, Hawaii rotation, and the Undersea and Hyperbaric Medical Society (UHMS) annual scientific conference.
+Fellows may participate in multiple conferences and educational experiences including the Physicians Training in Dive Medicine course in San Diego, rotation at a hyperbaric chamber in Roatan, Honduras, and the Undersea and Hyperbaric Medical Society (UHMS) annual scientific conference.
 Fellows gain the skills to become a leader in the field of undersea and hyperbaric medicine.

 Your application must include: